 Although common carriers do owe a high degree of care for their passengers, they are not considered insurers of their passengers’ safety.
 They are only required to exercise that degree of care that could reasonably be expected.
 If a passenger is injured, it’s not automatically the responsibility of the common carrier – the accident could have been caused by the passenger’s negligence.

-If you have been injured in a common carrier accident, contact the personal injury attorneys at the Barber Law Firm at 972-231-5800 as soon as possible.
+If you have been injured in a common carrier accident, contact the personal injury attorneys at The Barber Law Firm.
 It’s important to preserve evidence and investigate the accident before it’s too late.